Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Transverse subbands in Josephson Junctions

 The BdG Hamiltonian can then be written as

 and the eigenvalues $E$ are given by

 Thus, we see that a magnetic field ``shifts'' the superconducting gap.
 It is no longer centred at the fermi level.

-While this may be a good model for a superconducting ``nanowire'', experimental setups usually involve flat contacts which naturally support only the $\ell = 0$ subband.
-For $\ell=0$, we have $\mathcal{E}_{\ell}=0$, and thus the superconducting gap stays fixed.
+While this may be a good model for a superconducting ``nanowire'', experimental setups usually involve a superconductor sputtered into quasi-planar contacts\cite{IQC,Frolov} which naturally support only the $\ell=0$ subband.
+The geometry of the superconducting contacts implies a large $\ell \neq 0$ subband energy, and can safely be assumed to remain unpopulated.
+This difference in geometry prompts the inclusion of $\ell \neq 0$ subbands in the nanowire, and their exclusion in the superconductor.

+For $\ell=0$, we have $\mathcal{E}_{\ell}=0$, and thus the superconducting gap stays centered at the fermi level.
+This is illustrated in Fig.~\ref{fig:SupGap} -- when $\ell \neq 0$ subbands are included in the superconductor (Fig.~\ref{fig:lneq0}), the ABS move vertically as a result of the shift in the superconducting gap.
+However, with only the zero angular momentum subband $\ell=0$ in the superconductor (Fig.~\ref{fig:leq0}), the ABS curves are horizontally phase shifted whilst the superconducting gap remains fixed.
+This shift is proportional to the applied flux, and the angular momentum of quasiparticles occupying the subband.

 From Eqs.~\ref{eq:zeta_e},~\ref{eq:zeta_h}, the effective chemical potential for electron-like (hole-like) particles in the $\ell$ subband in the N-section is given by

 The electron and hole wavenumbers can then be written as a function of energy $(E)$